Tiberriver256/azure-devops-node-api/project-management/task-tracking/taylor_todo.md

 - Initiated collaboration with Jamie (UI/UX Lead) to discuss user-centric approaches for tutorial documentation
 - Next focus: Create tutorial template and conceptual guide template

+**Project Organization Update:**
+- Completed reorganization of the documentation-standards directory structure
+- Moved duplicate proposal files from the main proposals directory to their appropriate subdirectories (draft, accepted, rejected)
+- Organized template files into proper subdirectories (class-template, interface-template, api-method-template, etc.)
+- Created a requirements directory for documentation template requirements
+- Ensured all files are in their proper locations with no duplicates in the root directories
+- Next focus: Finalize the API reference template based on feedback and continue with conceptual guide template

 ## Phase 1: Foundation (Weeks 1-4)

 ### Task 3: Documentation Standards